 NSWP facilitated a delegation from member organisations to attend the 64th Commission on the Status of Women (CSW).
 The 64th CSW session was cut from almost two weeks to one day following the outbreak of COVID-19, and was attended by government delegations only.
 This meant that all side and parallel events were cancelled and the expected robust discussions between community organisations and governments, and the essential input from civil society to hold governments accountable, was entirely absent.

-You can download this 30-page Smart Guide above.
-It is available in English, Russian, Chinese, French, and Spanish.
+You can download this 5-page Community Guide above.
+It is now available in English, French, Russian, Spanish, and Chinese.

 2020 is the 25 year anniversary of the Beijing Declaration and Platform for Action (BPfA).
 This Briefing Note outlines the Beijing+25 review process, how sex workers have engaged in this process thus far, and the priorities for inclusion in Beijing+25 actions.

 True progress towards gender equality, gender justice and fulfilment of women’s human rights must be inclusive of women in all their diversity, including sex workers.
 Sex workers face intersecting forms of criminalisation, discrimination and marginalisation, which cannot be addressed in isolation.

 This case study is the third of five case studies that will be published on a yearly basis from 2016-2020.
 These case studies will monitor and document the impact of international guidelines and policies on sex work that NSWP and NSWP members have helped develop.
 NSWP will also monitor how members use these international guidelines in local, national and regional advocacy efforts.
 Examples of international guidelines include the Amnesty International Policy on State Obligations to Respect, Protect, and Fulfil the Human Rights of Sex Workers, the Sex Worker Implementation Tool, and the development of the UN Women policy on sex work.